 - 2. Details related to HERS Index such as:

-- Based on the ENERGY STAR Qualified Home Version 3.1HERS Index Target Procedure, the projected ENERGY STAR HERS Index Target for the project and the proposed HERS Index for the project (≤ ENERGY STAR HERS Index Target)
+- Based on the current version of the ENERGY STAR Qualified Home HERS Index Target Procedure, the projected ENERGY STAR HERS Index Target for the project and the proposed HERS Index for the project (≤ ENERGY STAR HERS Index Target)

 or -

-An indication that the applicant intends to adhere to the ENERGY STAR Qualified Home Version 3.1 Prescriptive Path b.
-Based on ENERGY STAR MFHR Version 1.2 Program (as determined by the ENERGY STAR Multifamily New Construction Program Decision Tree), the Energy Conservation Plan must demonstrate ≥ 15% annual energy cost savings over ASHRAE 90.1-2007 Standards requirements - or -
+An indication that the applicant intends to adhere to the current version of the ENERGY STAR Qualified Home Prescriptive Path b.
+Based on the current version of the ENERGY STAR MFHR Program (as determined by the ENERGY STAR Multifamily New Construction Program Decision Tree), the Energy Conservation Plan must demonstrate ≥ 15% annual energy cost savings over ASHRAE 90.1-2007 Standards requirements

+- or -

-An indication that the applicant intends to adhere to the ENERGY STAR MFHR Version 1.2 Prescriptive Path
+An indication that the applicant intends to adhere to the current version of the ENERGY STAR MFHR Prescriptive Path